BLEPHAROPLASTY (EYELID SURGERY)

 What is a Browpexy?

-A browpexy is a surgical technique used to help lift and support the brow by securing it internally through an incision in the upper eyelid skin.
-This procedure is often performed alongside an upper eyelid lift.
+A browpexy is a surgical technique used to help raise and support the brow by securing it internally through an incision in the upper eyelid skin.
+This procedure is often performed alongside an upper blepharoplasty.
 Recovery may take longer than a standard upper blepharoplasty because sutures are anchored to the bone, and additional sutures are used to help define the upper eyelid crease.

 How Do I Know If I Need Upper Eyelid Surgery or a Brow Lift?
 Do I Need a Browpexy?